edanaher/idecl/README.md

 - [X] Use a real python server, ~ideally evented~, to support multiple simultaneous users
 - [ ] Use nginx as frontend and for and static assets
 - [ ] Reasonable Deployment
-- [ ] Store files server-side tied to user account
+- [X] Store files server-side tied to user account

 Milestone 4: Projects
+- [ ] Sharing code across users
 - [ ] Starter code/template for the project
 - [ ] Tests
 - [ ] Solution for testing tests/giving to students after